Aerozine/EM-Wave/doc/mpi.md

 `receive_data_Y` does essentially the same thing.

+### Send data

+sends data from given data struct, switch on name, send where needed

+Ez :

+-   send to Y_START
+-   receive from Y_END
+-   idem for X

+Hx:

+-   send to Y_END
+-   receive from Y_START

+Hy:

+-   send to X_END
+-   receive from X_START

+Keep requests as is, and received neighbour also.
+For each neighbour, you just have to send one data. => send, receive smaller.

+### receive data

+received data to pointer, switch on name.

 ### `hx_loop`

 This function first computes a mathematical parameter for the scheme.
 The main loop does the computation on $[0, nx[ \times [0, ny - 1[$ as the scheme necessitates a value of `ez` present the following column ($y$ direction).
 It is then possible to compute the $ny - 1$ column only if data has been received from `Y_END`.
 In that case, it makes one additional loop on $x$ to fill out that column.